eclipse-vertx/vert.x/core_manual_ruby.md

 The request object has a property `method` which is a string representing what HTTP method was requested.
 Possible values for `method` are: `GET`, `PUT`, `POST`, `DELETE`, `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`, `PATCH`.

+#### Request Version

+The request object has a method `version` which returns a string representing the HTTP version.

 #### Request URI

 The request object has a property `uri` which contains the full URI (Uniform Resource Locator) of the request.
 For example, if the request URI was:

     /a/b/c/page.html?param1=abc&param2=xyz

-Then `request.uri` would contain the string `/a/b/c/page.html?param1=abc&param2=xyz`.
+Then `request.uri` would return the string `/a/b/c/page.html?param1=abc&param2=xyz`.

 Request URIs can be relative or absolute (with a domain) depending on what the client sent.
-In many cases they will be relative.
+In most cases they will be relative.

 The request uri contains the value as defined in [Section 5.1.2 of the HTTP specification - Request-URI](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html)